-Here’s what you need to know about your financial aid before you transfer schools.
+What happens to your financial aid when you transfer schools?

 How to get federal aid when transferring to a new school

-- Confirm that your new school participates in federal student aid.
+- Confirm that your new school participates in federal student aid programs.
 Many schools in the U.S. participate in federal student aid, but there are exceptions.
-If your new school isn’t eligible, you won’t be able to transfer your aid.
-You may have to find other ways to lower the cost of college, like private student loans or scholarships.
+If your new school doesn’t participate, you won’t be able to transfer your federal aid, such as a Pell Grant or federal student loans.
+You may have to find other ways to manage the cost of college, like private student loans or scholarships.

 - Update your FAFSA.
 Even if you’ve already submitted your FAFSA, you’ll need to update it with your new school’s information by the deadline.
-Aid is typically distributed by school, and each school has different amounts that are available to students.
+Available aid may differ, as each school has different amounts that are available to students.

 - Review your new aid offer.
 After you update your FAFSA, your new school should contact you with a new financial aid award letter.
-You can then review this letter and accept any aid offered.
+You can then review this letter and accept any offered aid.

 - Contact your current school.
 Your current school’s financial aid office should be able to assist you with any questions regarding your transfer.
-Ensure that your account is fully settled before transferring and submit a withdrawal request if you’re transferring midsemester to cancel any future disbursements.
-You will still be responsible for paying any past disbursements.
+Ensure that your account is fully settled before transferring and submit a withdrawal request if you’re changing schools midsemester to cancel any future disbursements.
+You’ll still be responsible for repaying any past federal student loan disbursements.

 Will my loans enter repayment if I transfer schools?

-When you withdraw from school, even if you’re planning on enrolling elsewhere, your lender will be notified.
-This could send your loans into repayment, since most loans enter repayment once you withdraw or drop below half-time enrollment.
+When you withdraw from school, even if you’re planning on enrolling elsewhere, your lender will receive a notice of the change.
+This could send your loans into repayment since most loans enter repayment once you withdraw or drop below half-time enrollment.